Connecting education and the workplace

 A one-on-one session with a trained careers advisor can help with life and career planning, goal setting, developing options, exploring personality work preferences, job search skills, interview coaching and overcoming career transition issues.
-Make an appointment or drop in between 12noon and 2pm daily for a 15–30 minute consultation.
+Make an appointment for a one-hour consultation which can be face to face, by telephone or by Skype.

 Select a program of study to help you get the career you want using the online Career guide.
 It is important to speak to a Program Adviser in your faculty if you are considering changes to your program of study.